sanaya-bhardwaj/Minor-Project-/README.md

 # Time Complexities of Common Data Structures

 Understanding the time complexities of various operations for different data structures is crucial for making informed decisions.
 Below is a comparison of the time complexities for common operations on different data structures.

+Comparison of User-Defined Data Sets on Different Data Structures Overview
+This project, "Comparison of User-Defined Data Sets on Different Data Structures," provides a platform that enables users to create, manage, and analyze their own data sets using various data structures.
+The backend is built using Java, while Python libraries are utilized for graphical representation.
+This project helps users compare different data structures and determine the best one for their specific data set.
+Additionally, it features a notepad for users to make notes while visualizing and learning.

+Features
+User-Friendly Interface: Easy-to-use interface for creating and managing data sets.
+Multiple Data Structure Options: Includes arrays, linked lists, stacks, queues, trees, hash tables, and more.
+Data Manipulation Tools: Tools for adding, deleting, and modifying data within the structures.
+Performance Metrics: Analyze the performance of operations on different data structures, focusing on time complexities.
+Graphical Representation: Visual aids using Python libraries to illustrate data structure operations and behaviors.
+Recommendation System: Suggests the best data structure based on user-defined data sets.
+Notepad Feature: Make notes while visualizing and learning about data structures.
+Target Audience
+Computer science students
+Programmers
+Educators
+Data enthusiasts
+Anticipated Impact
+Improved comprehension of data structures
+Informed decision-making in selecting data structures Practical skill development
+Potential use as an educational resource
+Time Complexities of Common Data Structures Understanding the time complexities of various operations for different data structures is crucial for making informed decisions.
+Below is a comparison of the time complexities for common operations on different data structures.

+**Arrays**

+**- Access:** O(1)
+**- Search:** O(n)
+**Insertion:** O(n) (O(1) if inserting at the end in a dynamic array) **Deletion:** O(n)